ugurcoskn/react-typescript-antd-boilerplate/README.md

 #### yarn dev

- Start the app in dev mode
+ Start the app in dev mode.

 #### yarn build

- Build the app in production mode
+ Build the app in production mode.

 #### yarn lint

- Check all `ts,tsx` files whether they match given coding style
+ Check all `ts,tsx` files whether they match given coding style.

 ### Have FUN !